Mastodon Mastodon

 Teaching

-My approach toward teaching begins with stimulating independent critical thinking.
-From my over 20 years teaching chemistry, I have seen how each student has a unique learning process.
-Regardless of a student’s inherent abilities, all benefit from encouragement of their critical thinking.
-I aspire to extend each student’s confidence in his/her own ability to think critically about abstract problems.
-I encourage students to be bold rather than fearful in their approach to difficult questions.
-I further the advancement of problem solving skills by demonstrating how to think about a problem and walking through the steps required to reach the answer.
-In serving as a personal learning example, a teacher must be knowledgeable, skilled, and humble.
+My approach toward teaching begins with asking questions and stimulating independent critical thinking.
+I aim to extend each student’s confidence in his/her own ability to solve abstract problems.
+I encourage students to be bold rather than fearful in their approach.
+I further the advancement of problem solving skills by demonstrating how to think about a chemistry and walking through the steps required to reach understanding.
+In serving as a personal learning example, I strive to be knowledgeable, skilled, as well as humble.
+I create an inclusive and supportive learning environment for all students.
+I bring my compassion and creativity to every class.

 Courses